telerik/kendo-icons/README.md

 ```

 1. Fill the aliases and ligatures fields if there are any.
-1. Stage and commit the updated `icons.json`.
+1. Stage and commit the updated `icons.json` and `icons-list.json`.
 1. Push the changes.
 1. Create a Pull Request.
-1. After the new icon and the updated `icons.json` file are pushed, an additional commit will be automatically generated with the updated font and styles referencing the new icon.
+1. After the new icon and the updated files are pushed, an additional commit will be automatically generated with the updated font and styles referencing the new icon.